How is preschool language related to later reading?

-Researchers from the Ladder Lab and City, University of London have started a new exciting research study called the “Preschool Language and Literacy” study.
+Researchers from the Ladder Lab (at both the Deafness, Cognition and Language Research Centre (DCAL) and City, University of London) have started a new exciting longitudinal research study called the “Preschool Language and Literacy” study.
 We aim to understand how preschool language and emerging literacy skills are related to later reading ability.

 Why is this research important?

 Some hearing children and many deaf children find learning to read challenging.
 It is therefore important to identify children who may struggle with reading BEFORE they start learning to read.
 Early identification will help ensure that children who need it have appropriate support as they begin learning to read.